-2.3 Proof of Theorem 2.1 We now argue that if the graph G' is obtained by uniformly sampling the edges of G with probability $p = \Theta\left(\frac{\ln n}{\alpha}\right)$ , then w.h.p.
-G' contains a perfect matching.
+2.3.
+PROOF OF THEOREM 2.1.
+We now argue that if the graph G' is obtained by uniformly sampling the edges of G with probability $p = \Theta(\frac{\ln n}{\alpha})$, then with high probability G' contains a perfect matching.

-It suffices to show that in each graph $G_i$ obtained in the decomposition procedure, every minimal witness set is hit w.h.p. in the sampled graph (that is, at least one edge in each minimal witness set is chosen in the sampled graph).
-This ensures that at least one perfect matching survives inside each $G_i$ .
+It suffices to show that in each graph G_i obtained in the decomposition procedure, every minimal witness set is hit with high probability in the sampled graph (that is, at least one edge in each minimal witness set is chosen in the sampled graph).
+This ensures that at least one perfect matching survives inside each G_i .
 A union of these perfect matchings then gives us a perfect matching of G in the sampled graph G'.